joao-ponte/Investopedia/README.md

 Handling Network Connectivity:

 Investopedia is designed to ensure a seamless user experience even when network connectivity is missing.
-If you find yourself without an internet connection, the app will automatically utilise the latest version of data available, allowing you to continue exploring cryptocurrencies and financial terms without interruption.
+If you find yourself without an internet connection, the app will automatically utilise the latest data available, allowing you to continue exploring cryptocurrencies and financial terms without interruption.

 Please Note: